openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Potent** - Targets suffer disadvantage 1 on resist rolls to shake off banes inflicted by this item.

 **Powerful** - Bane or boon invocations made with this item have advantage equal to the item's *powerful* value.
+An item cannot have a *powerful* value greater than 3.

 **Reliable** - The wielder does not have to roll to invoke this item's listed boons if they are targeting a single creature.
 The invocation automatically succeeds.
 If the item also has the *area* property, it may still benefit from the automatic success granted by the *reliable* property.